 The Rules of Ethics form the second part of the Standards of Ethics.
-They are mandatory standards of minimally acceptable professional conduct for all Certificate Holders and Candidates.
-Certification and registration are methods of assuring the medical community and the public that an individual is qualified to practice within the profession.
-Because the public relies on certificates and registrations issued by ARRT, it is essential that Certificate Holders and Candidates act consistently with these Rules of Ethics.
-These Rules of Ethics are intended to promote the protection, safety, and comfort of patients.
+They are mandatory standards of minimally acceptable professional conduct for all Registered Technologists and Candidates.
+ARRT certification and registration demonstrates to the medical community and the public that an individual is qualified to practice within the profession.
+The Rules of Ethics are intended to promote the protection, safety, and comfort of patients.
+Accordingly, it is essential that Registered Technologists and Candidates act consistently with these Rules.

 The Rules of Ethics are enforceable.
-R.T.s are required to notify ARRT of any ethics violation, including state licensing issues and criminal charges and convictions, within 30 days of the occurrence or during their annual renewal of certification and registration, whichever comes first.
+Registered Technologists are required to notify ARRT of any ethics violation, including state licensing issues and criminal charges and convictions, within 30 days of the occurrence or during their annual renewal of certification and registration, whichever comes first.
 Applicants for certification and registration are required to notify ARRT of any ethics violation, including state licensing issues and criminal charges and convictions, within 30 days of the occurrence.

-Certificate Holders and Candidates engaging in any of the following conduct or activities, or who permit the occurrence of the following conduct or activities with respect to them, have violated the Rules of Ethics and are subject to sanctions as described hereunder:
+Registered Technologists and Candidates engaging in any of the following conduct or activities, or who permit the occurrence of the following conduct or activities with respect to them, have violated the Rules of Ethics and are subject to sanctions as described here under:

-, The titles and headings are for convenience only, and shall not be used to limit, alter or interpret the language of any Rule.
+The titles and headings are for convenience only, and shall not be used to limit, alter or interpret the language of any Rule.